Do you know what the #1 New Year’s resolution is? If you guessed lose weight, you are correct!

 If you are going to resolve to take better care of yourself, Kate Fallon says first, you need to honor yourself and how you’re feeling — really feeling — about your role.
 “Caregiving often leads to feelings of ambivalence — strong, conflicting feelings that leave people uncomfortable,” she says.
 “Perhaps caregivers can focus on being more accepting of how they feel and finding appropriate ways to honor and express these feelings.
 This may include journaling, online caregiver message boards, support groups, counseling or some kind of creative expression.
 We Mainers can be stoic about keeping our feelings to ourselves, but sometimes keeping it all inside can lead to physical illness, fatigue or depression.”

-As we get ready to ring in the New Year, we invite all caregivers to make 2015 about taking good care of their physical, emotional and spiritual selves.
+As we get ready to ring in the New Year, we invite all caregivers to make 2020 about taking good care of their physical, emotional and spiritual selves.
 If you realize that you could use an extra hand, Advantage Home Care offers a wide range of services.
 Browse our website, send us an email or give us a call at 207.699.2570 or toll free at 1.888.846.1410 for more information.
+Lastly, don’t miss our blog post about additional ways to relieve caregiver stress!

 Happy New Year!